 THIS LIST OF JOBS COMES FROM REAL DIGITAL NOMADS ON THE ROAD NOW

 All of the digital nomad jobs on the list come from our Digital Nomad Statistics Report and a study that analyzed over 4000 responses from hundreds of digital nomads to understand who they are, how they live, and what they do for a living.
 Each job on this list is being performed by a digital nomad living while traveling as we speak.

 MY EXPERIENCE AS A DIGITAL NOMAD

-As a blogger and owner of my digital marketing agency, I ama digital nomad and have loved the lifestyle over the past four years.
+As a blogger and owner of my digital marketing agency, I am a digital nomad and have loved the digital nomad life over the past four years.
 I’ve spent work stints in Chiang Mai, Hanoi, Bali, Buenos Aires, Colombia, Portugal, and countless other places enjoying the people and buzz of the digital nomad community worldwide.